openformal/sva_basics/testbench/docs/clocking_tb.md

 # Recommendation
 Clocking methodology depends on the use case and ASIC flow.
-In general, explicit clocking in the property (or assertions/assumptions/ covers where property is not present) is a good for reuse and debug.
+In general, explicit clocking in properties (or assertions/assumptions/ covers where property is not present) is a good for reuse and debug.